glass-eel/MentalStateTransfer/README.md

 # MentalStateTransfer
-Author: Ben
+[1]Author: Ben[/1]
-Version: v0.14
+[1]Version: v0.14[/1]
-Date: 06/01/2023
+[1]Date: 06/01/2023[/1]
-This document sets out the principles, order of authority and rules of the commune.
+[1]This document sets out the principles, order of authority and rules of the commune.
 Subject to change by the author.
-All new members must agree to this document before taking part in the commune.
+All new members must agree to this document before taking part in the commune.[/1]
 # 0) Definitions
 ## 0.1) Commune
 The commune where the members live and socialise, this can either be a physical location or an online meeting place.
 The commune will most likely be a charity, community interest company or church for tax and legal reasons.